5 Ways G-Code Simulators Crush CNC Errors [ Vids+Free Sim ]

 There are probably lots of other reasons, but the bottom line is you can quickly tell what’s going on with your CNC program without risk to machine, materials, or tooling.

 Every error you find in your editor or simulator is an error you don’t have to find at the machine, which saves you time and money.
 The more extensive the error checking your simulator can do, the better.
 It’s ability to check errors will be limited by the precision of the Post.
 The more detail it understands about your controller, the more accurate it can call out issues that the controller may object to.
 Another important capability is being able to ignore any error message.
 Sometimes errors should be treated more like warnings.
 Sometimes they’re not quite right because of controller parameters that may change the controller’s behavior.
 Either way, it’s convenient to be able to ignore them when you want to.

 In the G-Wizard CNC Editor / Simulator, errors are displayed in the Hints view (see the prior chapter on CNC Editors for more on Hints).

 Tool Data Management

 This is a critical, and often overlooked function.
 Your editor should be able to maintain a Tool Crib or Tool Table.
 It should be possible to import and export these tables so they’ll stay in sync with your CAM program and the Tool Changers on your machines.
 Just as running a CNC machine without knowledge of the tools in the changer is bound to lead to trouble, so is running your simulator that way.
-For more on the Tool Data Management capabilities of G-Wizard Editor and other software, be sure to check our two part series on TDM:
+For more on the Tool Data Management capabilities of G-Wizard Editor and other software, be sure to check our article on TDM: